Multivariate subjective fiducial inference: Applications to multivariate cases

-On the other hand, if $\alpha$ is known, a sufficient statistic for $\beta$ is the minimum value of the sample, i.e.\ $\min(x)$, which will be treated as being $q(x)$.
-Defining $\Gamma$ as having an exponential distribution with rate equal to 1, implies that equation~(\ref{equ1}) can be expressed as
+If $\beta$ was known, a sufficient statistic for $\alpha$ would be $\sum_{i=1}^{n} \log x_i$, which therefore will be treated as being the fiducial statistic $Q(x)$ in this particular case.
+Defining the primary r.v.\ $\Gamma$ as having a $\mbox{Gamma}(n,1)$ distribution, i.e.\ a gamma distribution with shape parameter equal to $n$ and rate parameter equal to 1, implies that, given a value for $\beta$, equation~(\ref{equ1}) can be expressed as: meaning that, according to Definition~2, the fiducial distribution of $\alpha$ is defined by: On the other hand, if $\alpha$ was known, a sufficient statistic for $\beta$ would be the minimum value of the sample, i.e.\ $\min(x)$, which will therefore be treated as being the statistic $Q(x)$ in this particular case.
+Defining $\Gamma$ as having an exponential distribution with rate parameter equal to 1, implies that, given a value for $\alpha$, equation~(\ref{equ1}) can be expressed as: